yomori/computing_useful/install_cosmosis_py3/README.md

 ```
 where ```environment.yaml``` (included in this repo) is a list of packages needed, that I have compiled. ```<nameofyourenv>``` can be anything.

-2. Activate your environment (and switching to the conda compilers instead of sys compiler)
+2. Activate your environment (and switching to the conda compilers instead of sys compiler).
+Without the first line, it will default to the default system compiler which is probably gcc 4.8.X and doesn't have std=c++14.

 ```
 export CONDA_BUILD=1